 - Find healthy outlets.
 Explore healthy ways to channel your energy, such as hobbies and recreational activities.
 Exercise regularly, eat a healthy diet and get adequate sleep.

 - Stick with your regular activities.
+Try not to avoid meaningful activities.
 Go to work or school as you usually would.
 Spend time with family and friends.
 Don't let OCD get in the way of your life.

 Preparing for an appointment